Calculate your take-home pay in The Peach State. Georgia income tax rate: 5.19%.

-Georgia transitioned to a flat income tax system in 2024, replacing its previous progressive structure.
-The rate for 2025 is 5.39%, with a standard deduction of $12,000 for single filers and $24,000 for married filing jointly.
+Georgia uses a flat income tax system, replacing its previous progressive structure.
+The rate for 2026 is 5.19%, with a standard deduction of $12,000 for single filers and $24,000 for married filing jointly.
 The rate is scheduled to continue decreasing in future years.

 | Item | Per Paycheck | Monthly | Annual |